nikkijuk/nikkijuk.github.io/README.md

 To understand where I am and why I am I tend to think organisations and environments where I have worked.
 All of those environments have influenced me, but currently I'm more aware about what they do to me.
-I one of the global few persons who doesn't need to work for money, but I still see how [the Way We Think about Work is Broken - Barry Schwartz](https://www.youtube.com/watch?v=DKl-C-VMqYA)
+I am one of the global few persons who doesn't need to work for money, but I still see how [the Way We Think about Work is Broken - Barry Schwartz](https://www.youtube.com/watch?v=DKl-C-VMqYA)

-"(..) what Adam Smith was telling us there is, that the very shape of the institution, within which people work, creates people who are fitted to the demands of that institution and deprives people of the opportunity to derive the kinds of satisfactions from their work that we take for granted" - Barry Schwartz
+"(..) what Adam Smith was telling us there is that the very shape of the institution, within which people work, creates people who are fitted to the demands of that institution, and deprives people of the opportunity to derive the kinds of satisfactions from their work that we take for granted" - Barry Schwartz